smsilva/azure-kubernetes/src/helm/charts/argo-cd/README.md

 git diff v1.8.7 v2.0.0 -- manifests/install.yaml
 ```

-Changes in the `CustomResourceDefinition` resources shall be fixed easily by copying 1:1 from the [`manifests/crds` folder](https://github.com/argoproj/argo-cd/tree/master/manifests/crds) into this [`charts/argo-cd/crds` folder](https://github.com/argoproj/argo-helm/tree/master/charts/argo-cd/crds).
+Changes in the `CustomResourceDefinition` resources shall be fixed easily by copying 1:1 from the [`manifests/crds` folder](https://github.com/argoproj/argo-cd/tree/master/manifests/crds) into this [`charts/argo-cd/templates/crds` folder](https://github.com/argoproj/argo-helm/tree/master/charts/argo-cd/templates/crds).

 ## Upgrading

 ### Custom resource definitions

+Some users would prefer to install the CRDs _outside_ of the chart.
+You can disable the CRD installation of this chart by using `--set crds.install=false` when installing the chart.

 Helm cannot upgrade custom resource definitions [by design](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations).

-Please use `kubectl` to upgrade CRDs manually from [crds](crds/) folder or via the manifests from the upstream project repo:
+Please use `kubectl` to upgrade CRDs manually from [templates/crds](templates/crds/) folder or via the manifests from the upstream project repo:

 ```bash
 kubectl apply -k "https://github.com/argoproj/argo-cd/manifests/crds?ref=<appVersion>"